 Within a self-consistent parton mean-field plus RPA framework, we find that a hallmark of the $J_3$-perturbed KSL is the emergence of coherent paramagnon-like collective modes coexisting with the high-energy Majorana continuum, even though such modes typically being associated with proximate magnetic order.
 These paramagnon modes soften with increasing $J_3$ and eventually condense at a critical coupling, providing a natural explanation for the transition from the KSL to magnetically ordered states.

 A central result is that both FM and AFM Kitaev-$J_3$ models develop magnetic order at a common critical value $|J_3| = 0.094|K|$.
 Specifically, at $J_3 = 0.094|K|$, the FM Kitaev model transitions to a zigzag phase, while in the AFM Kitaev model, the softening of modes at the $\Gamma'$ and $\M$ points signals the emergence of an AFM+zigzag regime, which may correspond either to a near-degenerate single-$\bQ$ phase (AFM or zigzag) or to a multi-$\bQ$ phase with coexisting AFM and zigzag orders.
 Correspondingly, at $J_3 = -0.094|K|$, the AFM Kitaev model exhibits stripe order, while the FM Kitaev model enters the FM+stripe regime characterized by competing tendencies toward FM and stripe order.
 Remarkably, in each case, the phases realized in the FM and AFM Kitaev models are related by the exact $\scT_4$ duality of the model ($K \rightarrow -K$), confirming that our predictions fully respect this exact symmetry.
-Resolving the precise nature of the AFM+zigzag and FM+stripy regimes lies beyond the scope of present framework and requires further numerical investigation, for example via exact diagonalization or density-matrix renormalization group calculations.
+Resolving the precise nature of the AFM+zigzag and FM+stripe regimes lies beyond the scope of present framework and requires further numerical investigation, for example via exact diagonalization or density-matrix renormalization group calculations.